greggman/vertexshaderart/DEPLOY.md

     The new version of docker mac (not sure about Docker Windows) runs docker on the mac.
 No VM required.
-    One advantage is that the programs running in the containers can access your mac's local filesystem (which parts they can access are specfied in the docker-compose.yml files so no worries).
+    One advantage is that the programs running in the containers can access your mac's local filesystem (which parts they can access are specified in the docker-compose.yml files so no worries).

 3.  **staging**